karmab/performance-operators-lab/docs/index.rst

     operatorgroup.operators.coreos.com/ptp-operators created
     subscription.operators.coreos.com/ptp-operator-subscription created

-You can then wait for operators to show in the openshift-ptp namespace with ``oc get pod -n openshift-ptp``
+We wait for operators to show in the openshift-ptp namespace with ``oc get pod -n openshift-ptp``

 Expected Output